bernadette-eu/bernadette-eu.github.io/index.md

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101027218.

-Fore more information, please visit the European Commission's Community Research and Development Information Service (CORDIS) [webpage](https://cordis.europa.eu/project/id/101027218).
+For more information, please visit the European Commission's Community Research and Development Information Service (CORDIS) [webpage](https://cordis.europa.eu/project/id/101027218).

 ## Useful sources